mrcbax/logoilab.github.io/posts/2020-04-17-design-changes-and-updates.md

 ### The fun stuff

-- [Project Spacebar](https://github.com/LogoiLab/Spacebar) is in use on this site and works much better after the recent overhaul.
+- [Project Spacebar](https://github.com/LogoiLab/spacebar) is in use on this site and works much better after the recent overhaul.
-- The title font is <h1 class="title">[Sans Forgetica](http://sansforgetica.rmit/)</h1>.
-I did this because it looks cool and is funny (fight me).
+- The title font is:<h1 class="title">[Sans Forgetica](http://sansforgetica.rmit/)</h1>I did this because it looks cool and is funny (fight me).
 - [Wigle.net](https://wigle.net) stats are at the bottom.
 Race me to the top of the leaderboard.
 - [Abuse IPDB](https://abuseipdb.com) stats are also at the bottom.
-Triggering [Fail2ban](http://fail2ban.org) on DosLab servers will get you listed here.
+Triggering [Fail2Ban](http://fail2ban.org) on DosLab servers will get you listed here.
 - Keybase link is at the top for contacting me any way you see fit.